IAM-Heimdall/blog/_posts/2025-05-08-TrustinanAutomatedWorld.md

 3.  **End-to-End Attributable Auditing:** Interactions must generate audit trails that reliably link actions back to the specific, verified agent instance, the delegating principal, and the authorization context, even across complex, multi-agent workflows.
 4.  **Interoperable Trust Mechanisms:** A standardized framework is needed for services to dynamically verify the legitimacy of agents and their issuers, potentially incorporating verifiable attributes or reputation signals, allowing trust decisions beyond simple allow/deny lists or 1:1 relationships.

-Essentially, the path forward requires establishing the digital equivalent of a robust "power of attorney" system tailored for AI agents.
+The path forward requires establishing the digital equivalent of a robust "power of attorney" system tailored for AI agents.
 Building this foundation – focused on verifiable identity, explicit delegation, granular control, and interoperable trust – is paramount to unlocking the vast potential of AI agents while ensuring accountability and security in our increasingly automated world.